Schaumburg Estate Planning Attorney

-When you are planning for the future, you must decide which people or organizations will receive your assets after death.
+When you are planning for the future in the Rolling Meadows area, you must decide which people or organizations will receive your assets after death.
 These beneficiaries are the “who” of estate planning.
 Once you have an idea in mind of who will receive your belongings, you must also decide when each beneficiary will receive them and how much of each belonging they will receive.
 Often, assets such as land and family heirlooms are divided equally among multiple recipients.

 Estate planning can and should be done by people of all ages.
-Many choose to put off planning their estate until retirement or old age, but it is wise to plan your estate as soon as you are able.
+Many choose to put off planning their estate until retirement or old age, but it is wise to start the estate planning process as soon as you are able.
 A well-planned estate provides a surety about the future that cannot otherwise be found.

 There are many different things to consider when planning your estate.
 Whether you are wealthy with many assets or have a more modest estate, you still need to decide what will happen to all of your major possessions and funds.
 It is natural to feel overwhelmed when making such decisions, which is why Schaumburg estate planning attorney Robert M. Kaplan specializes in helping clients get their estates in order.

 Why Should I Prepare My Estate Before My Death?